 In today’s battle of business, your war cry should be ‘Lead generation!’
 But to win a war is a complex affair.
 Along with the perfect strategy, shield and ammo, you also must know the art of war.
 Have a clear understanding of When to strike, Where to strike and How to strike.

-Here are the 4 major components of the lead generation process in order to help you have a clearer understanding of its mechanics.
+Here are the 4 major components of the lead generation process:

 - Landing Page